RfB5uy5ypO/projecteuler-offline/README.md

 # Project Euler -unplugged-
-Project Euler for offline use
+Project Euler for offline use.
+Streamlined edition.
-Streamlined edition